Qalisa/vike-plugin-sitemap/README.md

 # vike-plugin-sitemap
-Generate a sitemap, for Vike projects.
+Generate a sitemap and robots.txt files, for Vike projects.